 Shampoo or Cowash and Condition

-I usually cowash with the As I Am Coconut Cowash Cleansing Conditioner, but there are times I use the SheaMoisture Coconut and Hibiscus or Raw Shea Butter lines.
+I usually cowash with the As I Am Coconut Cowash Cleansing Conditioner, but there are times I shampoo with a clarifying or moisturizing shampoo.
 If I go swimming, I use Aubrey Organics Swimmers Shampoo and conditioner.
+Here are simple steps for washing or co-washing hair especially if it is long or thick:

 - With my hair still in twisted sections, I apply the product directly to my scalp and massage to remove any product buildup that accumulated since the last wash day.